About Sempervirens Falls

 In addition, we also could have extended the hike into a loop by taking the Sequoia Trail connector trail to the Skyline-to-the-Sea Trail then returning to Park Headquarters from the north.

 However, we ultimately decided to just walk on Sky Meadow Road back towards Hwy 236 before we got back on the Sequoia Trail near Loos Grove.

 Hwy 236 was a more trafficked two-lane highway, and we didn’t feel it was safe to walk on the that road’s shoulders back to Park Headquarters.

 We decided to do the return hike this way because hiking on the road was neither undulating nor muddy.
-So it was much faster doing it this way.

 Thus, I could see this hike taken perhaps as little as 2 hours round trip.

 Sempervirens Falls Trail Description – the Cheater’s Way